Workflow actions

 • Authentication: The type of authentication for the request.
 Available options:

-• Bearer token: Authentication using a bearer token
+• Bearer token: A bearer token sent in the Authorization header

-• Custom header: Authentication using a custom header
+• Custom header: A custom header name and value

 Response configuration